-5. Post Retirement Funding Policies:
+- 5. Post Retirement Funding Policies:

-a.
+- a.
 Pension Funding:

-(i) California Public Employees Retirement System (CalPERS): The City's principal Defined Benefit Pension program is provided through contract with CalPERS.
+- (i) California Public Employees Retirement System (CalPERS): The City's principal Defined Benefit Pension program is provided through contract with CalPERS.
 The City's contributions to the plan include an actuarially determined employer contribution that fluctuates each year based on an annual actuarial plan valuation.
 This variable rate employer contribution includes the normal cost of providing the contracted benefits plus or minus an amortization of plan changes and net actuarial gains and losses since the last valuation period.

-It is the City's policy to make contributions to the plan equaling at least one hundred percent (100%) of the actuarially required contribution (annual pension cost).
-Because the City pays the entire actuarially required contribution each year, by definition, its net pension obligation at the end of each year is \$0.
+It is the City's policy to make contributions to the plan equaling at least one hundred percent (100%) of the actuarially determined contribution.
 Any unfunded actuarial liability (UAL) is amortized and paid in accordance with the actuary's funding recommendations.
 The City will strive to maintain its UAL within a range that is considered acceptable to actuarial standards.
 The City Council shall consider increasing the annual CalPERS contribution should the UAL status fall below acceptable actuarial standards.

-(ii) Laborer's International Union of North America (LIUNA): The City provides funds to support a supplemental pension plan for some employee associations through contract with LIUNA.
-This is funded at a fixed percentage of total compensation on a pay-as-you-go basis.
+- (ii) Laborer's International Union of North America (LIUNA): The City provides a supplemental pension plan for some employee associations through contract with LIUNA.
+This is funded via employee contributions of a fixed percentage of total compensation on a pay-as-you-go basis.
 The City is not contractually required to guarantee the level of the ultimate LIUNA benefit to retirees, nor does it do so.
-Therefore the City's liability for this program is full funded each year.
+Therefore, the City's liability for this program is fully funded each year. - b.

-b.
 Other Post Employment Benefits (OPEB Funding):